jasbur/Cheerbot/pi_code/README.txt

 Cheerbot will cheer for whichever team you have specified in the cheerbot.conf file in this directory.

+When a cheer is triggered the play_animation function will be called from animation.py You can have anything occur here really (play sounds, blink lights, etc.)
+The servo_animation_example/servo_animation_example.py file demonstrates the use of servos synchronized with .wav audio files.
+This is the setup I use on my Cheerbot.

 cheerbot.conf file:

     "team=": The NFL abbreviation for the team you want Cheerbot to cheer for.